 To get a better sense of each company’s customer service experience, we read and watched numerous online reviews.
-After compiling review data and testing out their support channels for ourselves, SnapCorrect seems to be slightly more responsive on the surface, but there’s not a ton of data to back that up.
+After compiling review data and testing out their support channels for ourselves, SnapCorrect isn’t the most responsive company, but they’re significantly better than Smilelove.

 As a smaller company, SnapCorrect’s customer service is fairly attentive to customer concerns.
 We didn’t find many complaints about delays in communication or shipping.
 On their blog, SnapCorrect claims that they will return any unanswered calls the next day and most emails within one business day.
 When we reached out via webchat, we received a response in under five minutes.

-SnapCorrect’s refund policy is much less extensive.
+SnapCorrect’s refund policy is pretty par for the course.
 After you sign their Consent to Treat form, you cannot receive any refund for your aligner treatment.
 However, the company can work with you on refinements to help you achieve the results you want.